Dr. Shannon McCarragher

 - The Biogeography realm primarily focuses on topics within ecological biogeography, informed by dendroecology, invasion biology, landscape ecology, invasion genomics, landscape genetics, and phylogeography.
-Specifically, research projects that explore abiotic and biotic factors influencing vegetation communities in relation to plant invasion dynamics, biodiversity conservation, urban sustainability, restoration, productivity, plant-soil interactions, population genetics, and human-environment interactions – with a specific focus on Midwestern and Southeastern US, wetlands, Midwestern oak savannas, and urban/human-dominated built environments.
+Specifically, research projects that explore abiotic and biotic factors influencing vegetation communities in relation to plant invasion dynamics, biodiversity conservation, urban sustainability, restoration, plant physiology and productivity, plant-soil interactions, genetics relationships within and between populations, and human-environment interactions – with a specific focus on Midwestern and Southeastern US, wetlands, Midwestern oak savannas, and urban/human-dominated built environments.

-- The STEM Education realm concentrates on research related to (but not limited to): 1) pedagogy and scholarship of teaching and learning (SoTL) – theory, practice, and effectiveness of teaching STEM; 2) gender, diversity, and STEM; and 3) STEM literacy – citizen science, public outreach, civic engagement, and K-12 STEM education.
+- The STEM Education realm concentrates on research related to (but not limited to): 1) pedagogy and scholarship of teaching and learning (SoTL) – theory, practice, and effectiveness of teaching STEM; 2) gender, diversity, equity, and inclusion in STEM; and 3) scientific literacy – citizen science, public outreach, civic engagement, and K-12 STEM education.

 Explore this site to learn more about geography, see what’s new in the McCarragher Biogeography Research Group, and find out how you can get involved with geography at SIUE.